InitSync/MySQL-Test/README.md

-# MySQL-Test
-A simple project that i created to test MySQL.
+Just i created this project to do tests with MySQL, if you want use this code, use it, but this isn't the best way to use MySQL.